-Data Science is a hot topic and there are plenty of courses and resources available for anyone interested.
+Data Science is a hot topic and there are plenty of courses and resources available to anyone interested.
 Try out these 9 free resources to get started if you are new to the topic or want to refresh on one of the subjects.

 A Coursera course specifically about data science, due to start in April 2013.
 I am very curious about it since its broad syllabus appears to capture many of the experiences data scientists need.
 Much of it had to be gathered in the field until now.
 Having a dedicated course for it is an appealing idea.